MDAnalysis/MDAnalysis.github.io/_posts/2024-11-3-ASU_streaming_workshop.md

 ## Workshop materials
-All materials are made available in the https://github.com/Becksteinlab/imd-workshop-2024 repository.
+All materials are made available in the [github.com/Becksteinlab/imd-workshop-2024](https://github.com/Becksteinlab/imd-workshop-2024) repository.

-Prepare for the interactive workshop activities by following the [set-up instructions](https://github.com/Becksteinlab/imd-workshop-2024).
+Prepare for the interactive workshop activities by following the [set-up instructions](https://github.com/Becksteinlab/imd-workshop-2024?tab=readme-ov-file#imd-workshop-2024).

 ## Who to Contact

 If you have any questions or special requests related to this workshop, you may [contact the organizing committee](mailto:workshops@mdanalysis.org).

-- @hmacdope @yuxuanzhuang @IAlibay @jaclark5 (MDAnalysis) @orbeckst @ljwoods2 @HeydenLabASU @amruthesht @hcho38 (ASU)
+- @hmacdope @yuxuanzhuang @IAlibay @jaclark5 (MDAnalysis)
+- @ljwoods2 @amruthesht @hcho38 @orbeckst @HeydenLabASU  (ASU)

 [ASU]: https://www.asu.edu